HQSquantumsimulations/qoqo_qryd/userdoc/src/introduction.rst

 There also exist many use cases where end users want to receive the full measurement output without post-processing.
 For example when working with external tools that expect full  measurement records or when implementing custom post-processing.
-For these use cases the ``ClassicalRegister`` measurement can be used to create three dictionaries, one for all registers with bit values, one forall registers with float values and one for all registers with complex values.
+For these use cases the ``ClassicalRegister`` measurement can be used to create three dictionaries, one for all registers with bit values, one for all registers with float values and one for all registers with complex values.
 Note that this measurement does not need a separate measurement input as no post-processing takes place

 .. code-block:: python